ScrollPrize/awesome-scroll-tools/README.md

-# awesome scroll tools
+# 📜 awesome scroll tools

-In this repository you are going to find all the awesome awarded open source contributions from our community that will allow us to read the scrolls!
+In this repository you are going to find all the awesome awarded open source contributions from our community that will allow us to read the scrolls! 📚✨

 They are divided in three categories: _Segmentation_, _Ink Detection (3D, Scroll segment-based, Fragment-based)_, and _Others_.

-Every category is subdivided in classes: _Highlighted_ (for popular contributions), _Tools_, _Materials_, _Reports_, and _Visualization_.
+Every category is subdivided in classes: 🌟 _Highlighted_ (for popular contributions), ⚙️ _Tools_, 📦 _Materials_, 📝 _Reports_, and 📊 _Visualization_.

+Some highlighted contributions are added to this repository as submodules.

+We are trying to keep this repository updated as much as we can, but research moves _fast_! 🏃💨

+For state-of-the-art contributions please join our [Discord channel](https://discord.com/invite/V4fJhvtaQn) 💬⏰

 ## Segmentation

-### Highlighted
+### 🌟 Highlighted
-#### Semi-automatic tools
+#### 🛠️ Semi-automatic tools
 - [Volume Cartographer](https://github.com/educelab/volume-cartographer) is a tool to manually annotate segments of scrolls, supported by Optical Flow Segmentatin.
 It was first built by EduceLab, but the [current fork](https://github.com/spacegaier/volume-cartographer) used by the community is that by Philip Allgaier.
     - [Optical Flow Segmentation](https://github.com/schillij95/volume-cartographer-papyrus/) by Julian Schilliger
         - [Speed improvement](https://github.com/schillij95/volume-cartographer-papyrus) by Julian Schilliger